ohs-foundation/kotlin-fhir/docs/unsupported-search-params.md

 ## `.extension('url')` access

-These search parameters fetch a specific extension by canonical URL.
-The codegen does not yet support `.extension('...')` lookups.
-Some R5 expressions add a trailing `.value`.
+These search parameters select a specific extension by its canonical URL — e.g. `Patient.extension('http://hl7.org/fhir/StructureDefinition/patient-mothersMaidenName')` — and some R5 expressions then read its `.value`.
+The codegen walks named properties (`Patient.name`, `Patient.birthDate`, …) but doesn't implement `.extension('url')`, which is a filter that picks an entry out of the `extension` list by URL rather than a named property, so these fall through to the unsupported stub.

+**Feasibility:** Could be supported. `.extension('url')` is a filter over the `extension` list (and the trailing `.value` reads the chosen extension's value); both are implementable with more resolver work.

 **Total:** 20 (R4: 9, R4B: 9, R5: 2)